krishnapraveen84/WeatherApplication/README.md

 # Weather Application

 This is a weather application built using React.
-It fetches weather data from the OpenWeather API and displays current weather information based on user input.
+It fetches weather data from the OpenWeather API and displays current weather information based on user input (city name).

 ## Features
 - Display current location, temperature, date, and time